pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 information upon which to base their decisions.

-When all comments and issues are resolved, the QA representative prints a Master Document (paper), which is circulated for the required approval signatures.
+When all comments and issues are resolved, the QA representative circulates the final draft for the required approval signatures.

 All document changes are formally released through document control and the document revision number is incremented.